Mayor of Colombo

-The Mayor of Colombo is the Mayor (and head) of the Colombo Municipal Council.
+The Mayor of Colombo is the elected head of the Colombo Municipal Council.
 The post was created in 1866 when the Colombo Municipal Council was established by the Legislative Council of Ceylon.
-The Mayor is assisted by the Deputy Mayor and a Municipal Commissioner.
-Since 1944 the majority of the mayors have been from the United National Party.
+The mayor is assisted by the deputy mayor and a Municipal Commissioner.The current mayor is Vraîe Cally Balthazaar, who took office on 16 June 2025.

 Election

 The mayor is elected in a general election held under the Local Authority Election Ordinance from the party gaining the highest number of seats in the municipal council.
 Once elected the mayor may hold office for four years.

 Powers and functions

 Most powers are derived from the Municipal Council Ordinance No. 29 of 1947.
 The Mayor serves as the chief executive of the municipal council.

 The municipal council is responsible for: